imcoder44/nmap-scanner/README.md

     sudo apt install python3-pip
     pip3 install python-nmap pyfiglet
 3. **Install Nmap**:
- If Nmap is not installed, you can install it using:
+ If Nmap is not installed, you can install it using.
     ```bash
     sudo apt install nmap